olamilly/safepass/README.md

 * Edit or delete existing password records as needed.

-If you'd like to contribute to the project, please feel free to create a pull request on the project's GitHub repository or hmu on linkedin./n
+If you'd like to contribute to the project, please feel free to create a pull request on the project's GitHub repository or hmu on linkedin.

-Check out a live demo I hosted on AWS:/n http://ec2-54-242-210-101.compute-1.amazonaws.com/
+### Check out a live demo I hosted on an AWS EC2 Instance: http://ec2-54-242-210-101.compute-1.amazonaws.com/